Shopify/hydrogen/CONTRIBUTING.md

 ## Running CI Checks Locally

-Every PR must pass certain CI checks in order to be merged; you can run these checks locally yourself by running `yarn ci:checks` from the root of the repo.
+Every PR must pass certain CI checks in order to be merged; you can run these checks locally yourself by running `npm run ci:checks` from the root of the repo.

 ## Package Exports Notes: